Go back

 And 30% worse on day 4.

-If this happened you should first investigate to see if people are even seeing our test element.
-Then check to see if the test is actually working properly (often the issue is with the test setup).
+If this happens, you should first investigate whether people are even seeing our test element.
+Then, check to see if the test is actually working properly (often, the issue is with the test setup).

 But if those things check out, you can 🛑 the test.
-You’ve lost 4 days of revenue but if you look at the bigger picture that’s nothing.
+You’ve lost 4 days of revenue, but that’s nothing if you look at the bigger picture.

-We think of testing as 90-day sprints with a goal of lifting sales by 20%.
+We think of testing as 90-day sprints to lift sales by 20%.

-I want to be clear— the goal isn’t to be radically different for the sake of being radically different, that’s just silly.
-The idea is to test distinct points of views based on our Selling Angles.
+I want to be clear— the goal isn’t to be radically different for the sake of being radically different; that’s just silly.
+The idea is to test distinct points of view based on our Selling Angles.

 Let’s look at an example.